Kyrgyzstan – Uzbekistan Tour

 Bishkek, the charming capital of Kyrgyzstan, is relatively young.
 It started as a Russian garrison named “Pishpek” in the late 19th century, and it was only during the Soviet period that it grew into a city.
 It is a very green place, with tree-lined boulevards and many parks.

-B-Hotel 3* or similar
+B-Hotel or similar

 Kyrgyzstan tour

-After breakfast, we will depart from Bishkek.
-Our first stop will be Burana Tower near the town of Tokmok, 60km east of Bishkek.
+After breakfast, we depart from Bishkek.
+Our first stop is Burana Tower near the town of Tokmok, 60km east of Bishkek.
 Burana’s 11th-century minaret is the only remaining building from the ancient city of Balasagun, once the capital of the mighty Karakhanid Empire.
 You can walk up the winding staircase and enjoy a wide view of the scenic Chuy Valley.
 There is also a small open-air museum of balbals, carved stone figures often found around ancient burial mounds.

 issyk kul lake with mountains in Kyrgyzstan